 Children In Heathenry

 Getting our kids involved may seem like one of the most awkward things about being a Heathen.
-They can hardly join in on the drinking side, or the late nights chatting, or in most cases, the ritual side to Heathenry either......
+They can hardly join in on the drinking side, or the late nights chatting, or in most cases, the ritual side of Heathenry either......

 So, what can they do?